4 Attic Fan Options to Consider Now

-The reason attic fans function so well is because warm air tends to rise from a low point to a higher point, regardless of your home's arrangement.
-In the case of your home, the highest point is the attic.
+The reason attic fans function so well is that warm air tends to rise from a low point to a higher point, regardless of your home's arrangement.
+In the case of your home, the highest point in the attic.
 Without proper venting, this warm air collects and becomes trapped in the attic, which increases the home's overall temperature.

-There are several types of attic fans you can use to vent out trapped heat and air, and each work slightly differently and have different pros and cons.
+There are several types of attic fans you can use to vent out trapped heat and air, and each works slightly differently and have different pros and cons.

 1. Exhaust Fans